johnwcowan/r7rs-work/StringSlicesCowan.md

 9. Bring back `-ci` variants of the prefix and suffix operations and `span-compare` from SRFI 13?

-== Rationale ==
+## Rationale

 When SRFI 13 was defined in 1999, it was intended to provide efficient string operations on both whole strings and substrings.
 At that time, only Guile and T provided true shared copy-on-write substrings, and SRFI 13 could not reasonably require them of a Scheme implementation.
-Consequently, almost all the SRFI 13 procedures accept optional ''start'' and ''end'' arguments for each of the string arguments, indexing the beginning and the end of the substring(s) to be operated on.
+Consequently, almost all the SRFI 13 procedures accept optional *start* and *end* arguments for each of the string arguments, indexing the beginning and the end of the substring(s) to be operated on.

 Unfortunately, variable-arity procedures are often slow and may not interact well with type checking in Schemes that provide it.
 In addition, it is now fairly common to store strings internally as UTF-8 or UTF-16 code unit sequences, which means that indexing operations are often O(n) rather than O(1), and string mutation can be extremely expensive if the storage used for the string needs to be expanded and the implementation does not use an indirect pointer to it (as in Chicken).